-That’s why I’ve tested over 50 batteries and narrowed it down to the best batteries to help you keep your solar lights shining.
+That’s why I’ve tested over 50 batteries and narrowed them down to the best options to ensure your solar lights stay bright from dusk till dawn.

 Best Batteries for Solar Lights Selection